 The third component of the Ising tryptic will be a second multi continent concert tour in which Pangalou will stand in front of the video and still image documentation and present a music performance.
 The performance will be formed by her live voice and electronic new music compositions generated from both the sounds made to sculpt the ice as well as music inspired by the data she gathered from various biometric sensors which captured her body’s struggle in the harsh environment.
 Can the performance aid the liquefaction of humans/the spectators, who often look as if they have turned into iced creatures that do not communicate with their environment?
 The installation with the video and still documentation together with the electronic composition, can be exhibited as autonomous artistic piece that can travel to venues that are unable to host a full performance.

 Three involved subjects : Environment, iceberg and human.
-On every moment each is present and we have the presence of each one individually and their relationships/interactions.
+On every moment all are present and we have the presence of each one individually and their relationships/interactions.
 The environment encompass everything and directs the condition.
 The human is represented by the voice and the breath.
 The ice reacts/responds.
 The performance consists of different vocal actions and their influence in the state of the iceberg.
 The environment controls directly or indirectly the actual performance.
 The performer attempts to imitate nature in her manner of operation.
-The parameters of the human performance have been cataloged, analysed and quantised.
+The parameters of the human performance have been catalogued, analysed and quantised.
 Chance operations depending on the environment are used to provide details for the values of each parameter.
 The performer attempts to construct coherent sonic events from the combination of these parameters.
 These sonic events are projected at the ice.
 The reaction of the ice is monitored.
 An open score has been especially prepared in order to provide form and coordination for the human performance.
 The score reflects the place, the time and the conditions of the environment.
-A light technological system connects, monitors and document the situations.
+A light technological system connects, monitors and documents the situations.

 First multi continent concert tour - The Ising Arise of Awareness

 The first part of the performance is the preparation of the actual in situ performance.
-In this part found visual, sonic, meteorological and geographical data from the Arctic is used.
+In this part visual, sonic, meteorological and geographical data from the Arctic is used.
 The various aspects of the human performance are scientifically measured and presented.
 There is an experimentation on the sonic behavior of a piece of ice.
-Each performance of this part depends on the place, time and condition of the environment in order to find tune their associations with the relevant parameters
+Each performance of this part depends on the place, time and condition of the environment in order to fine tune their associations with the relevant parameters

 21 day performance piece at one of the Earth’s polar ice caps - How A Human Song Can Sculpt An Iceberg

 The actual performance at the Arctic is spread out on a duration of 21 days.
 Each day one or more performances will take place.
 Each performance last circa 17 minutes.
 There is a formal plan that guides all the performances.
 In this plan a number of events has been prepared with some parameters fixed and others left to the conditions of the environment to control.
 The performer “sings” to the ice.
 The performance, the response of the ice and the environment are documented.
-Every day after the performances the performer is reporting the days experiences.
+Every day after the performances the performer is reporting the day's experiences.

 Second multi continent concert tour - The Songs Of 2 Bodies Of Water